ifxdb/PythonIfxDB/README.md

 ### Licensed under the Apache License, Version 2.0

 ## PythonIfxDB
 Informix Native Driver for Python is implementation of Python Database API Specification v2.0 for Informix Dynamic Server.

+#### ifx_db
-The database extension module is written in C language for better efficiency and performance.
+This set of API contain advanced features defined by Informix such as calling stored procedures, metadata information etc. This database extension module is written in C language for better efficiency and performance.

+#### ifx_db_dbi (coming soon)
+This set of API implements Python Database API Specification v2.0.
+Focus on this set of API is the compatibility with the spec that comes with the cost on functionality though.
+Application comply with the spec may be able to switch heterogeneous databases providing similar set of spec level compliance API.

-### Project status: Alpha: (Internal beta)
+### Project status: Alpha
-Most of driver functionality is fully functional; we are in the process of adding more tests cases and examples.
-There is a light chance API spec may change by the time we arrive public beta.
+Most of ifx_db driver functionality is fully functional; we are in the process of adding documentation, tests cases and examples.
+There is a chance API spec might change by the time we arrive public beta.

 ##### Coming soon
 * Linux build